Image by Uluru Statement from the Heart

 Authorised by Thea Ormerod on behalf of ARRCC, 264 Pitt St, Sydney.
 2000.

 Later this year we will vote in a referendum to recognise Aboriginal and Torres Strait Islander people in the Constitution and give them a say in issues that affect them through a Voice to Parliament.
 This arises from the Uluru Statement from the Heart, in which First Nations people invited all Australians to walk with them.
-ARRCC supports a Yes vote because we believe that it will start to address the injustices that Aboriginal and Torres Strait Islander people have suffered since colonisation, and help create a more united Australia for us all.
+ARRCC supports a Yes vote because we believe that it will enable us to be more effective when addressing the injustices that Aboriginal and Torres Strait Islander people have suffered since colonisation, and help create a more united Australia for us all.

 The Uluru Statement From the Heart, which was signed by over 250 Indigenous leaders, says that “When we have power over our destiny our children will flourish.
 They will walk in two worlds and their culture will be a gift to their country.”
 It is an invitation to all Australians to walk with Aboriginal and Torres Strait Islander peoples “in a movement of the Australian people towards a better future.”